Three ways to speed up financial aid processingBy : Kim Murphy | November 13, 2017

 You can sign up for direct deposit or change your account designation at any time.
 Updates will take up to 48 hours to process.

-Please contact your Finance Advisor if you need assistance with, or have additional questions about, these tools.
+Please contact our Financial Services department if you need assistance with, or have additional questions about, these tools.